koebi/potypo/README.rst

     # "en_US.txt".
     ignores_dir = /path/to/my/projects/ignorelists

-    # BUILD_DIR is the directory that the output-files should be written to.
-    # If empty or not present, the output will only be written to stdout.
-    build_dir = /path/to/my/projects/_builddir

     # Because of how the spell-checking work, some words might be output as "wrong",
     # even though they are correctly spelled.
 This will for example happen to
     # hyphenated words where a part is not a correct word on its own, abbreviations